-Though Wynne was not the first person to devise a crossword-like puzzle (earlier, 19th Century versions called "word squares" were popular in Europe, but were not published in magazines and did not exhibit the now-familiar format), he was nonetheless the first person to publish one in a periodical.
+Though Wynne was not the first person to devise a crossword-like puzzle, 19th-century versions called "word squares" were popular in Europe, but were not published in magazines and did not exhibit the now-familiar format.
+He was nonetheless the first person to publish one in a periodical.

 Wynne's crossword, which can be seen and worked here, was diamond-shaped and did not include the blackened boxes in between open letter boxes, as we know crosswords have today.
 Clues were arranged not by 1-Across, 1-Down, but by the numbers between which the word to be guessed began and ended.